William Ewart Gladstone was a Victorian Prime Minister

 1852: Gladstone makes his first really great speech against Disraeli’s budget.

-1859: (June) The Whig Lord Palmerston became Prime Minister and offered Gladstone the position of Chancellor of the exchequer again.
+1859: The Whig Lord Palmerston became Prime Minister in June and offered Gladstone the position of Chancellor of the exchequer again.
 He was responsible for many reforms including the abolition of paper duty which meant the newspapers could be printed more cheaply.
 He also spoke up in favour of Edward Baine’s plan to give the vote to more people in the working class although they were heavily defeated.

 1868: At the General Election the Conservative’s were defeated and Gladstone became the new leader of the Liberals and Prime Minister.